MicrosoftDocs/navdevitpro-content-pr/developer/methods/devenv-company-method-sessionsettings.md

 *NewCompanyName*
 Type: Text

 Specifies the name of the company in the SessionSettings object.
-The company must already exisit in the database, otherwise you will get an error at runtime.
+The company must already exist in the database, otherwise you will get an error at runtime.

 ## Property Value/Return Value
 Type: Text